psycopg/psycopg2/doc/src/advanced.rst

 -------------------------------

-Psycopg exposes two new-style classes that can be sub-classed and expanded to adapt them to the needs of the programmer: :class:`psycopg2.extensions.cursor` and :class:`psycopg2.extensions.connection`.
-The :class:`connection` class is usually sub-classed only to provide an easy way to create customized cursors but other uses are possible. :class:`cursor` is much more interesting, because it is the class where query building, execution and result type-casting into Python variables happens.
+Psycopg exposes two new-style classes that can be sub-classed and expanded to adapt them to the needs of the programmer: `psycopg2.extensions.cursor` and `psycopg2.extensions.connection`.
+The `connection` class is usually sub-classed only to provide an easy way to create customized cursors but other uses are possible. `cursor` is much more interesting, because it is the class where query building, execution and result type-casting into Python variables happens.